sagemath/trac_to_gh/Issue 9852.md

 # Issue 9852: Enumerate Integer solution of a LP through new CPLEX interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9853

 Original creator: ncohen